kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md

 \(b\) Type certification applications between November 5, 1975 and December 31, 2005.
 If application is made on or after November 5, 1975, and before January 1, 2006, it must be shown that the noise levels of the airplane are no greater than the Stage 3 noise limit prescribed in section B36.5(c) of appendix B of this part.

 \(c\) Type certification applications between January 1, 2006, and the date specified in paragraph (d) or (e) of this section, as applicable for airplane weight.
 If application is made on or after January 1, 2006, and before the date specified in paragraph (d) or (e) of this section (as applicable for airplane weight), it must be shown that the noise levels of the airplane are no greater than the Stage 4 noise limit prescribed in section B36.5(d) of appendix B of this part.
-If an applicant chose to voluntarily certificate an airplane to Stage 4 prior to January 2006, then the requirements of §36.7(f) apply to that airplane.
+If an applicant chose to voluntarily certificate an airplane to Stage 4 prior to January 2006, then the requirements of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.7   Acoustical change: Transport category large airplanes and jet airplanes.|§36.7]](f) apply to that airplane.

 \(d\) For airplanes with a maximum certificated takeoff weight of 121,254 pounds (55,000 kg) or more, type certification applications on or after December 31, 2017.
 If application is made on or after December 31, 2017, it must be shown that the noise levels of the airplane are no greater than the Stage 5 noise limit prescribed in section B36.5(e) of appendix B of this part.
 Prior to December 31, 2017, an applicant may seek voluntary certification to Stage 5.
-If Stage 5 certification is chosen, the requirements of §36.7(g) will apply.
+If Stage 5 certification is chosen, the requirements of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.7   Acoustical change: Transport category large airplanes and jet airplanes.|§36.7]](g) will apply.

 \(e\) For airplanes with a maximum certificated take-off weight of less than 121,254 pounds (55,000 kg), type certification applications on or after December 31, 2020.
 If application is made on or after December 31, 2020, it must be shown that the noise levels of the airplane are no greater than the Stage 5 noise limit prescribed in section B36.5(e) of appendix B of this part.
 Prior to December 31, 2020, an applicant may seek voluntary certification to Stage 5.
-If Stage 5 certification is chosen, the requirements of §36.7(g) will apply.
+If Stage 5 certification is chosen, the requirements of [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md#§36.7   Acoustical change: Transport category large airplanes and jet airplanes.|§36.7]](g) will apply.

 \[Amdt.
 36-54, 67 FR 45212, July 8, 2002, as amended by Amdt.
 36-26, 70 FR 38749, July 5, 2005; FAA Doc.
 No. FAA-2015-3782, Amdt.
 No. 36-31, 82 FR 46130, Oct.
 4, 2017\]